driesk81/home-assistant-modbus-home-battery-blauhoff/README.md

 # home-assistant-modbus-home-battery-ecactus
 ## Let home assistant control your all in one home battery via modbus and esphome.

-This yaml can be used to control Ecactus and Blauhoff all in one BMS systems and probably copia as well (not tested) The mean purpose is to make the BMS (battery management system) available in Home Assistant to make automated charge/discharge possible. use at your own risk.
+This yaml can be used to control Blauhoff all in one BMS systems, Ecactus and probably Copia will work as well (not tested) The mean purpose is to make the BMS (battery management system) available in Home Assistant to make automated charge/discharge possible. use at your own risk.